Catterall

 Catterall is a village and civil parish in the borough of Wyre, Lancashire, England.
 Historically in the Amounderness Hundred, it is situated on the A6 between Lancaster and Preston, a short distance from the town of Garstang, and Myerscough College.
 The rivers Wyre, Calder and Brock run through the parish and in places form the parish boundary.

+Transport

+As of March 2026 Catterall’s bus services are run by Stagecoach.